 Can you add on functionality afterwards?

-DAM access from applications
+DAM integrations: access assets from applications

 If you are to fulfill “Assets always within reach, 2-3 clicks away”, you also need to give end users direct access from the applications they use.